DISCLAIMER: Removing the swaybar is done at your own risk, and your responsibility.

 - Evasive maneuvers need to be “recalibrated” – in other words, you have to practice low-speed evasive maneuvers (like in an empty parking lot) in order to actually feel the truck’s difference in how easier it moves with the sway bar off.

 Real World Evaluation

 Honestly, after removing the front sway bar from my truck, it only took me a couple of normal driving days to get used to it, and now I just automatically adjust my turning speed and she drives just fine.
 The main thing about removing the sway bar is the noticeable improvement in overall ride quality and comfort – both on and off-road.
-I think the swaybar Nissan spec’d is way too stiff (my guess is to help people who dn’t know how to correctly drive a RWD truck); it sends too much tension across to the other side.
-While the road ride is som much more plush, if you really want to feel the difference you’ll have to get off the pavement.
+I think the swaybar Nissan spec’d is way too stiff (most likely to help people who don’t know how to correctly drive a RWD truck); it sends too much tension across to the other side.
+While the road ride is so much more plush, if you really want to feel the difference you’ll have to get off the pavement.
 On the dirt without the swaybar, the front end is truly independent.
 The last time on dirt the truck rocked back and forth a lot less than before on the super bumpy stuff, and less overall lean when one side was higher than the other.

-So in conclusion, I’m leaving the front sway bar off the truck.
+So in conclusion, I’m leaving the front sway bar off my truck.
 IMO it is not a bad thing to do as long as you get used to driving without it, and you feel and understand how the truck will roll with the sway bar off.
 So if you decide to try it, do so at your own risk – but I have a feeling you’ll enjoy it.